LightningJason/SC2001-SCS1-Group-7/README.md

 2. Jason Lim Jia Sheng ([@LightningJason](https://github.com/LightningJason))
 3. Tan Mu Hao ([@

-# Steps on what to do
-- Draft basic hybrid code!
-(DONE)
-- Figure out what data to collect: Just need get at least up to 15million, because the qn require us to compare against merge sort for 15 million integers
-- Draft code to get that data
-- Plot graph
-- Figure out time complexities
-- Presentation Slides

 ## Introduction
 For small arrays, the recursive overhead of merge sort can become a significant portion of the overall execution time, making it less efficient compared to non-recursive algorithms like insertion sort.
 Hence, this project implements a hybrid sort that integrates Merge Sort with Insertion sort.